 Per 15 CFR part 930 subpart D (private activities that require a Federal permit or license) and subpart E (OCS plans), proposed activities must be "fully consistent" with enforceable policies of a State's coastal management program.
-Hess received consistency concurrence from the State of Louisiana on December 15, 2022 for this EP.
+Hess must receive concurrence from the State of Louisiana prior to permit approval, unless the State does not provide a concurrence or objection within the designated time period and concurrence can be "conclusively presumed" under Coastal Zone Management Act provisions.